siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 Initially `kube-apiserver` component is not running yet, and it takes some time before it becomes fully up during bootstrap (image should be pulled from the Internet, etc.)
-Once control plane endpoint is up Talos should proceed.
+Once the control plane endpoint is up, Talos should continue with its boot process.

-If Talos doesn't proceed further, it might be a configuration issue.
+If Talos doesn't proceed, it may be due to a configuration issue.

-In any case, status of control plane components can be checked with `talosctl containers -k`:
+In any case, the status of the control plane components on each control plane nodes can be checked with `talosctl containers -k`:

 ```bash
 $ talosctl -n <IP> containers --kubernetes